What is Veterans Build?

 What activities does Veterans Build support?

-- Build: Provide simple, decent and affordable housing solutions for military service members, veterans and their families.
+- Building: Provides simple, decent, energy-efficient and affordable housing solutions for military service members, veterans and their families.

-- Employ: Capitalize on skill sets gained from military service with recruitment targeting veterans as Habitat for Humanity International/local affiliate employees, board members and extended volunteers, national service members, interns and fellows.
+- Employment: Capitalizes on skill sets gained from military service with recruitment targeting veterans as Habitat for Humanity International and local affiliate employees, board members and extended volunteers, national service members, interns and fellows.

 Why is Habitat for Humanity focusing on veteran needs?